Comparison 5 min read

 The verdict

 Fiverr is a gig platform.
 Offshore1st is an engineering partner.
 If your software is critical to your business, the "savings" from Fiverr will cost you multiples in rework, security incidents, and lost time-to-market.
+Invest in quality from the start — your future self will thank you.

 Written by